Nitin-Mehta16/K8s-Learning/Readme.md

 `k create cm cm2 --from-file=application.properties --from-file=database.properties` => When there are more than one file `k create cm cm2 --from-file=folder_name`

 > **Tip:**
 > Use `--from-file` for config files or when you want the whole file as a value.
 > Use `--from-env-file` for environment variable style key-value pairs.

+> **Note:** ConfigMaps are injected into Pods by referencing them in the Pod's YAML definition, either as environment variables or as mounted files.

+# KUBERNETES SECRETS

+## Purpose
+Kubernetes Secrets are used to securely store and manage sensitive information such as passwords, tokens, SSH keys, and other confidential data.

+## Types of Secrets

+- **generic**: Default type for arbitrary user-defined key-value pairs (most custom secrets).
+- **docker** (`kubernetes.io/dockerconfigjson`): Used to store Docker registry credentials for pulling private images.
+- **tls** (`kubernetes.io/tls`): Used to store a TLS certificate and its associated private key.

+### generic
+`kubectl create secret generic my-generic-secret --from-literal=username=admin --from-literal=password=secret`
+### docker
+`kubectl create secret docker-registry my-docker-secret --docker-username=myuser --docker-password=mypassword --docker-server=myregistry.example.com`
+### tls
+`kubectl create secret tls my-tls-secret --cert=path/to/tls.crt --key=path/to/tls.key`

+## Common Commands
+- `k get secrets` — List all Secrets in the current namespace.
+- ` k create secret generic secret-name --from-file=database.properties` — Create a Secret from a file named application.properties.
+- `k get secret application.properties -o yaml` — View the YAML (base64-encoded data) of the Secret named application.properties.
+- `k describe secret secret-name` — Show details about all Secrets in the current namespace.

+> **Note:** Secrets are injected into Pods by referencing them in the Pod's YAML definition, either as environment variables or as mounted files.

+# TAINT AND TOLERATION

+## Purpose
+Taints and tolerations work together to ensure that pods are only scheduled onto appropriate nodes.
+Taints are applied to nodes, and tolerations are applied to pods.

+## Key Concepts
+- **Taint:** Prevents pods from being scheduled on a node unless the pod has a matching toleration.
+- **Toleration:** Allows (tolerates) a pod to be scheduled on a node with a matching taint.

+## How It Works
+- Nodes are “tainted” to repel certain pods.
+- Pods with matching “tolerations” can be scheduled on those tainted nodes.
+- If a pod does not tolerate a node’s taint, it will not be scheduled on that node.

+## Common Use Cases
+- Dedicating nodes for specific workloads (e.g., GPU, high-memory, or special compliance requirements).
+- Preventing certain pods from running on specific nodes.

+### Command Example
+`kubectl taint node node-name mysize=large:NoSchedule` — Add a taint to the node 'kind-worker' so that only pods with a matching toleration can be scheduled on it.

+`k taint node node-name mysize-` — Remove the taint with key 'mysize' from the node 'node-name', allowing pods to be scheduled on it without requiring a matching toleration.

+**Taint Effects:**
+- **NoSchedule**: Pods that do not tolerate the taint will not be scheduled on the node.
+- **PreferNoSchedule**: Kubernetes will try to avoid scheduling pods that do not tolerate the taint, but it is not guaranteed.
+- **NoExecute**: Existing pods that do not tolerate the taint will be evicted from the node, and new ones will not be scheduled.